Balachandra Rao: Researches and notable works

 Rao extensively researched the ancient Sanskrit astronomical and mathematical texts of India.
 He unraveled the complex astronomical algorithms of the ancient Indian texts.
 He clarified the obscure ancient Sanskrit astronomical and mathematical texts for easy access of these texts to modern readers.
 In his research, he revealed the sophisticated knowledge of the classical Indian science.
 He also demonstrated the precise methods used by the classical scholars like Aryabhata, Bhaskara, and Varahamihira for calculating planetary positions, eclipses, and timekeeping.

 Apart from decoding the rich intellectual heritage of the ancient India, he also combated and criticized the false claims and misinformation in the name of Vedic science.
+In this regard, he determined himself to separate the facts from the fiction claims and authored a book called Vedic Mathematics and Science in Vedas to resolve the issues.
+In this book, he examined the popular claims meticulously.
+Through his systematic investigation about the intricate aspects of the Indian classical astronomy, he clarified what were genuine and what were myth.

+Balachandra Rao along with his colleague Shailaja Mahadeva studied the dates of the eclipses mentioned in the classical astronomical text Grahan Mala and verified these dates to be correct, in their joint research paper.